knafehyafawi/dice-experiment/README.md

 ## Preamble

 Paraphrasing from Reddit user u/jansenart on r/DnD: A 30-sided dice is not perfectly symmetrical.
 While they do have 30 equally-sized faces, each vertex has either 5 or 3 connecting faces.
 This means that if you were to superimpose one face for another, a 6-sided die would fit exactly, but a 30-sided die would only match about half the time.
+For any perfectly symmetrical (platonic solid) die, the frequency distribution ought to be equal across the faces.
 OP then asked, “My question is, does anyone have an actual, trial-based distribution for 30-sided die throws?
 I'm very interested in seeing exactly how fair one is.”
 That’s what this experiment attempts to answer.

 Link to the Reddit post: https://www.reddit.com/r/DnD/comments/64fa53/30_sided_die_actual_distribution/